 It will debit the amount to your savings each day to help you reach that target.
 Additionally, it also has a fantastic savings strategy.
 Called the RoundUp, you can use the KOHO app to save money each time you make a purchase using the card.
 It can round up your expenses to the nearest $1, $5, or $10 and saves the difference.

-Something quite similar to Mylo and Wealthsimple, this is an ideal savings strategy.
+This is quite similar to what Moka offers and is a handy savings strategy.
 For instance, if you buy a cup of coffee for $1.75, the app will automatically save $0.25 (if rounding up to the nearest $1), $3.25 (if rounding up to the nearest $5), or $8.25 (If rounding up to the nearest $10).

 It also shows you how your spending compares to other KOHO users.